Fales Library

-New York University's Fales Library and Special Collections is located on the third floor of the Elmer Holmes Bobst Library at 70 Washington Square South (off of Washington Square Park) between LaGuardia Place and the Schwartz Plaza, in the Greenwich Village neighborhood of Manhattan, New York City.
-It houses nearly 200,000 volumes, and 10000 ft of archive and manuscript materials.
-It contains the Fales Collection of Rare Books and manuscripts in English and American literature, the Downtown Collection, the Food and Cookery Collection, and the general Special Collections from the NYU Libraries.
+New York University's Fales Library and Special Collections is located on the third floor of the Elmer Holmes Bobst Library on the university's Washington Square Park campus.
+It houses nearly 200,000 volumes, and 10000 ft of archive and manuscript materials, including the Fales Collection of Rare Books and manuscripts in English and American literature, the Downtown Collection, the Food and Cookery Collection, and the general Special Collections from the NYU Libraries.